Middletown Township, Bucks County, Pennsylvania: Politics

 The township was once dominated by the Republican Party like most of Bucks County, due to a more bucolic, rural feel.
-However, after years of growth, Democratic Chairman John Toth and migration of peoples from Democratic areas, the area has been trending Democratic rapidly, along with Bucks County.
+However, after years of growth, including migration of peoples from Democratic areas, the area has been trending Democratic.
 The Neshaminy School Board and Middletown Township Board of Supervisors both lack a one party dominance, which used to be mostly or all Republican.

-In the 2006 mid-term elections, Ed Rendell (Governor), Bob Casey (U.S. Senator) and Chris King (Pennsylvania's 142nd Representative District), who are all Democrats won the township.
+In the 2006 mid-term elections, Ed Rendell (Governor), Bob Casey (U.S. Senator) and Chris King (Pennsylvania's 142nd Representative District), who are all Democrats, won the township.
 The heavily battled election between Mike Fitzpatrick and Patrick Murphy for the 8th Congressional district was split 50/50 like much of the area.

+In 2024, member of the American Militia Movement Justin Mohn shot and beheaded his father, a Federal employee, and uploaded a video to YouTube calling for an overthrow to the United States government, displaying his father's severed head.
+Mohn was captured wandering on a nearby military base where he surrendered to authorities.

 Education

 Middletown Township lies within the Neshaminy School District.
 Students living within township boundaries may attend either Albert Schweitzer Elementary School, Herbert Hoover Elementary School, Pearl S. Buck Elementary School, Tawanka Elementary School, or Walter Miller Elementary School for grades K-4, depending on where they live.
 Carl Sandburg Middle School and Maple Point Middle School serve students in grades 5–8, and Neshaminy High School serves students in grades 9-12.

 Cairn University, a private religious university, is partially located within township boundaries.